AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/groupsAndVariables.rst

 Auto saved
 ^^^^^^^^^^

 When checked, the **variable value will be saved** in a cookie on the user's browser.
-So next time the user comes back to the calculator, the last value they entered will be already displayed.
+So, next time the user comes back to the calculator, the last value they entered will be already displayed.

 This is useful for things that are not likely to change very often or by much, such as a person's **age**, **weight**, etc.